taylorsmcclure/AwesomeBot/README.md

 About
 -----

 This repository provides the source for the already-running `@AwesomeBot` instance.
-You are free to use this code as a base for your own bot, so long as you follow the following terms as well as the license:
+You are free to use this code as a base for your own bot, so long as you abide by the terms set in the license.
+Also, please join our [private Discord server](https://discord.gg/0pRFCTcG2aIY53Jk) if you are modifying the code in any way.

-1. If you modify the promotional message when the bot starts, you *must* add `-UNOFFICIAL` to the verison number on line 4
-2. You may **not** remove the credit to @BitQuote in the help section.
-If you wish, you may rephrase this along the lines of: `based on AwesomeBot <version> by @BitQuote`
-3. Join our private server if you are modifying the code in any way: [Join BotMakers, Inc.](https://discord.gg/0pRFCTcG2aIY53Jk)

 If you want a stable bot, please use the [latest milestone release](https://github.com/BitQuote/AwesomeBot/releases/tag/v3.3.6p4).